Semilinear Dynamic Programming: Analysis, Algorithms, and Certainty Equivalence Properties: Extension to Markov Jump Problems and Deterministic Equivalence

 \section{Extension to Markov Jump Problems and Deterministic Equivalence}

 In this section, we consider an extension to the stochastic problem of Section~\ref{sec:stochastic}.
 Here, again there is a state $x_k$ that takes values in a subset $X$ of $\re^n_+$, and as in the preceding section, there is also a parameter $\theta_k$ at stage $k$.
 However, we now allow the parameters of different stages to be correlated and to evolve according to a known Markov chain.
 We also assume that the current value of the parameter is known before each control is selected, and that the parameter set is finite.
-In particular, we assume that $\theta$ takes values in the set $\Theta=\{1,2,\dots,r\}$, and we denote by $p_{ij}$ the probability of $\theta_{k+1}=j$ given that $\theta_{k}=i$.
+In particular, we assume that $\theta$ takes values in the set $\Theta=\{1,2,\dots,r\}$, and we denote by $p_{ij}$ the probability of $\theta_{k+1}=j$ given that $\theta_{k}=i$.\footnote{The problems studied in Section~\ref{sec:stochastic} are special cases of the present section when the parameter set $\Theta$ is finite.
+However, Section~\ref{sec:stochastic} also allows $\Theta$ to be countably infinite, a case not covered in the present section.}

 To capture the dependence between successive parameter values, we introduce an augmented state $(x_k,\theta_k)\in X\times \Theta$, and policies $\m_k(x_k,\theta_k)$ that depend on this augmented state.
 To this end, we must define a stochastic dynamic system that describes the evolution from the augmented state $(x_k,\theta_k)$ to the next augmented state $(x_{k+1},\theta_{k+1})$.
 We thus introduce a stochastic variable $w_k$ that models the next value of the parameter, $\theta_{k+1}=w_k$, and evolves according to the given Markov chain transition probabilities; see Fig.~\ref{fig:mj_general}.